jason1642/react-rainfall/README.md

 at a negative top position and end keyframe animation position at (top: set number greater than maxheight).
 CSS {animation-delay: -2s}(Using a negative number will cause the animation to appear to have been already playing for x seconds) can be used to have the rain already start falling within the element since they initally would need some time to appear in the main element because they all start above the boundries of the element.
+(Fixed)